TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

   - Classify all classes with learners.
 Increase focus on misclassifed classes
 - *Stacking*

-**Usage**
-- Ideal for regression and classification

 **Pros**
-- Higher number of models will always give better performance (reduce original variance by 1/n, where n: number of classifiers)
-- (Bagging)
-- (Boosting) reduces BIAS as the model trains to fix classification errors so reduce this.

 **Cons**
 - (All) Similar bias to single model